CWE-119/CWE-119/README.md

 ### Improper Restriction of Operations within the Bounds of a Memory Buffer (aka.
 CWE-119)
 - no future no past only present is reality.....
+- always use dark mode to keep your eyes healthy
+-
  [![Discord Presence](https://lanyard.cnrad.dev/api/449113066999775232)](https://discord.com/users/449113066999775232)

 <p align="left">